SeniorMars/seniormars.com/content/_index.md

 # News

+- <time>2024-07-06</time>: Started working on music.
+Terrible, but I'm having fun!
+- <time>2024-06-25</time>: Can now hold a handstand for 3 seconds!
+I'm aiming for 10.
+- <time>2024-06-20</time>: Did an open mic night!
+It was a lot of fun, and I'm excited to do more.
 - <time>2024-06-15</time>: Site is up!
 I'm still working on it, but I'm excited to see where this goes.
 - <time>2024-06-05</time>: Decided to work on a book!
 - <time>2024-06-01</time>: Started to work on some videos for SOME!